Hugius/FabiEngine3D/doc/markdown/SPOTLIGHT_ENTITY.md

 ## 1. General

 - The spotlight entity is a 3D light in 3D space.
-- Emitted light is casted in a direction from a position.
+- Emitted light is cast in a direction from a position.
 - Only a maximum of 64 spotlight entities can exist.

 ## 2. Properties